 Where, I, is the current in the resistor, V is the voltage across the resistor and R is the resistance of the resistor.

 Ohm’s law is one of the basic electrical engineering laws.
-It provides a relationship between voltage V and current, I, such that current is dependent on voltage.
+It provides a relationship between voltage V and current, I, such that current depends on voltage.

 Ohm’s law is one of the basic electrical engineering laws.
-It provides a relationship between voltage V and current, I, such that current is dependent on voltage.
+It provides a relationship between voltage V and current, I, such that current depends on voltage.

 Ohm’s Law Formula:

-The above statement means that if we gradually increase the voltage across a conductor the flow of current will also change with a constant ratio, as the graph presents below.
+The above statement means that if we gradually increase the voltage across a conductor, the current flow will also change with a constant ratio, as the graph presents below.

 The above graph and statement can be represented mathematically as follows: